Rock and reed

 I search my colour vocabulary for the description of the colour not as away to own it or conquer it with human knowledge but as a presencing.

 English offers me not words well.
-I wonder does Irish have a distinct word for reeds ready to be picked for thatching and what is the colour of that word, the mouth feel as you speak it, the cultural references point in the body.
+I wonder does Irish have a distinct word for reeds ready to be picked for thatching and what is the colour of that word, the mouth feel as you speak it, the cultural references, points in the body.
 Does it create pattern in your mind when spoken out to the landscape?

 unable to process the dismantled calm the sounds pull me